coldbox-modules/LaunchDarklySDK/README.md

 var flagData = LD.getAllFlags( { key : 'luis-majano' } )
 ```
-However, the recommended approach is to use the `userProvider` setting for the library which allows you to set a single UDF that returns all the details for whatever user is currenlty logged in.
+However, the recommended approach is to use the `userProvider` setting for the library which allows you to set a single UDF that returns all the details for whatever user is currently logged in.
 In this way, you can have that logic all in one place, pulling from the session scope, or wherever you track the current user.
 Returning an empty struct from your `userProvider` UDF will create an "anonymous" user.

 The only required key in your struct is `key` which needs to be unique to each user.
 It should ideally be the primary key of your users table.
 The following keys will be mapped to the internal properties of the same name: